eleshuk/sql-challenge/README.md

 **Included in this repository is:**
  > ERD for tables with employee, department, salary, title, and manager data saved as .png.
  > Schemata with data entered in the tables listed above.
- > Data analysis
+ > Data analysis (expanded on below).

 **Data Analysis**

 > Listed the following details of each employee: employee number, last name, first name, sex, and salary.